Why are Printed Circuit Boards important?

 Metals such as iron, aluminum, and copper, amongst others are still used in PCBs because they allow easy integration of components in Surface Mount Technology (SMT).
 They have a long product life and provide mechanical durability.

 In order to understand the benefit of using the FR-5 PCB, here are some of its noteworthy features.

 Moisture can greatly lower the quality of lamination, solder mask, metallization, and production process of PCB board manufacture and assembly.
-Dampness and humidity inside a PCB also reduces the glass-transition temperature (Tg) resulting in excess thermal stresses that can damage the board or components causing PCB failure.
+Dampness and humidity inside a multi layer PCB also reduces the glass-transition temperature (Tg) resulting in excess thermal stresses that can damage the board or components causing PCB failure.
 In the FR5 PCB, the moisture absorption is low making it a prime choice when selecting a PCB material.

 The FR5 circuit board can resist many things, which lowers the risk of faulty PCB functioning or PCB failure.
 FR5 PCB is impressively Heat and Radiation Resistant, and Chemical Resistant.
 It also has a low dielectric loss.

 We have already mentioned that FR-5 has low dielectric loss.
 This means it has high dielectric strength, which can be defined as the maximum voltage needed to produce a dielectric breakdown through the insulating material.
 FR-5 also has High Tensile Strength which indicates the stress threshold that can be applied to it before it breaks.
 Its High Flexural Strength is its ability to resist breaking when pressure is applied.
 These features determine its application and ensure its longevity.